Welcome to Oak

 SubjectProfilesIdeas for home

 EnglishWe will be learning to write our own adventure stories.
-We will use ‘I’m going on a bear hunt’ as our inspiration.
-We will be looking at using colourful semantics to help us to write sentences for our story.
+We will continue to use ‘I’m Going on a Bear Hunt’ as our inspiration.
+We will go on some of our own adventures too.
 We will continue 1:1 reading and selecting books to read for pleasure in our library session.
 We will be looking for books on our chosen animal to support our work in other lessons.
 We will also continue to have daily phonics sessions.
-What adventures did you go on during the Easter holidays.
+Can you remember some adventures you have been on?
+Which one was your favourite?
 Can you use any of these in your own story?
 It may be useful for you to bring in/send in some photos from your adventure to help you.
 If possible, please continue to read at home with your child on a regular basis to develop confidence with books.